Olympus E-510 vs E-M10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-510 and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-510 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-510 was succeeded by the Olympus E-520.
+Both the E-510 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The E-510 was replaced by the Olympus E-520, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is the Olympus E-510 better than the Olympus E-M10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.